Adult Professional Studies

 Maximize your previous coursework by transferring credits into the program, or earn credit for workplace training through Immaculata’s Credit for Prior Learning program.

-This associate degree is a stackable credential, allowing you to transfer seamlessly into a bachelor’s degree at Immaculata, such as a Bachelor of Science in Organizational Behavior or a B.A. in Psychology.
+This associate degree is a stackable credential, allowing you to transfer seamlessly into a bachelor’s degree at Immaculata, such as a B.A. in Psychology.

 Curriculum